havatv/qgisnnjoinplugin/help/source/index.rst

 Versions
 ===============
-The current version is 3.0.6
+The current version is 3.1.0
+- 3.1.0

+  - Added option to exclude containing polygons for point input layers (#16)

 - 3.0.6